 We have developed a system to allow you to make a Will in 5 easy steps even during lockdown – click here to find out more.

-As from 27th July the housing market in Wales will fully reopen.
-As an incentive to get the property market moving the Welsh Government have also announced a temporary increase to the nil rate band of Land Transaction Tax for main residences in Wales.
+As an incentive to get the property market moving the Welsh Government announced a temporary increase to the nil rate band of Land Transaction Tax for main residences in Wales.
 This means that until 31 March 2021 The nil rate band for main rate transactions has increased from £180,000 to £250,000.
 You can calculate your Land Transaction Tax for properties in Wales here